 Airports all over the world serve as some of the biggest reasons behind air and noise pollution.
 It often leads to unnecessary traffic, which in turn affects the travel experience negatively.
 Airport facilities will also need to become more aware of congestion problems as an aftermath of the COVID-19 pandemic, as air travel is already beginning to go back to normal.

-Spot Parking believes in the idea of intelligent mobility and parking to ensure greener and safer cities.
+Modii believes in the idea of intelligent mobility and parking to ensure greener and safer cities.
 We believe in turning available parking data into digital information to streamline travel, helping travelers save much-needed time, and pave the way for a more sustainable future.